microsoft/finops-toolkit/CONTRIBUTING.md

 If you find an issue that's assigned to someone, add a comment to check their status – there's a chance they may not have started yet.
 If you find an issue that isn't assigned, you are welcome to open a PR with a fix.

 <!--
-If you'd like to make a change to the design, please add a comment with your intended design changes.
-We strive to align to Microsoft Fluent design standards, balancing aspects of both the Azure portal and Microsoft 365 admin center design standards.
-Open communication will help streamline the process.
-We can also collaborate on designs for a feature you'd like to contribute.
-Let us know how we can help!

 For details about contributing code changes and submitting pull requests, see [How to contribute](../../wiki/How-to-contribute).
 -->